USS New Jersey (BB-62): Service with the 3rd Fleet, Admiral Halsey

 In September the targets were in the Visayas and the southern Philippines, then Manila and Cavite, Panay, Negros, Leyte, and Cebu.
 Early in October raids to destroy enemy air power based on Okinawa and Formosa were begun in preparation for the Leyte landings of 20 October 1944.
 This invasion brought on the last great sortie of the Imperial Japanese Navy.
 Its plan for the Battle of Leyte Gulf included a feint by a northern force of planeless heavy attack carriers to draw away the battleships, cruisers and fast carriers with which Admiral Halsey was protecting the landings.
-This was to allow the Japanese Center Force to enter the gulf through San Bernardino Strait.
-At the opening of the battle, planes from the carriers guarded by New Jersey struck hard at both the Japanese Southern and Center Forces, sinking a battleship 23 October.
+This was to allow the Japanese Center Force to enter the gulf through the San Bernardino Strait.
+At the opening of the battle, planes from the carriers guarded by New Jersey struck hard at both the Japanese Southern and Center Forces, sinking a battleship on 23 October.
 The next day, Halsey shaped his course north after the decoy force had been spotted.
 Planes from his carriers sank four of the Japanese carriers, as well as a destroyer and a cruiser, while New Jersey steamed south at flank speed to meet the newly developed threat of the Center force.
-It had been turned back in a stunning defeat when she arrived.
+It had been turned back in defeat by the time she arrived.